TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Examples.rst

       }
    }

-The build in :php:`JsonView` can be used to create the content via Extbase.
-See :ref:`Using built in JsonView
+The built-in :php:`JsonView` can be used to create the content via Extbase.
+See :ref:`Using built-in JsonView
 <t3extbasebook:using-built-in-jsonview>`